Tunguska event in fiction: Effect

-In Donald R. Bensen's 1978 novel And Having Writ..., the course of history is altered by the arrival of aliens to Earth in 1908, which also causes the Tunguska event.
+In Donald R. Bensen's 1978 novel And Having Writ..., the course of history is altered by the arrival of aliens on Earth in 1908, which also causes the Tunguska event.
 The 1996 The X-Files episode "Tunguska" revolves around the impact possibly having introduced alien microbial life to Earth.
 Ice from the impact turns out to have peculiar properties in Vladimir Sorokin's 2002 novel Ice and Jacek Dukaj's 2007 novel likewise titled Ice.